 Log-Cabin Patchwork – A traditional patchwork technique that originated in the USA, in which strips are sewn around a central square in a special way

-The log cabin (log-cabin) was entirely covered in patchwork quilts.
-Each patch has a diagonal line with one half light and the other half dark.
+The log cabin was entirely covered in patchwork (log-cabin patchwork) quilts.
+Each patch had a diagonal line with one half light and the other half dark.

 For this project, you will need:

 - A jelly roll of fabric strips, with light and dark fabric.
 These usually contain 40 pieces of fabric ready cut at 21/2 inches by 40 inches and should be more than enough to make the 12 squares.